SlabberP/Prediction-of-Product-Sales/README.md

   - RMSE = 1,055.617
   - R^2 = 0.596

-Refer to the metrics to describe how well the model would solve the business problem
+The final Random Forest regression model shows favorable performance metrics on both training and test data.
+Its ability to minimize errors, provide accurate price predictions, and explain a substantial portion of price variability makes it a valuable tool for solving the business problem of predicting product prices.

 ## Recommendations:

-More of your own text here

-## Limitations & Next Steps

-More of your own text here
+The recommendation will be to use the Random Forest Model because it gave the best results, however by further tuning the Randon Forest Model one should be able to get even better results.

+Overfitting can be reduced by decreasing the complexity of the model.

+Adding more data to the training set should also reduce overfitting.

 ### For further information

-For any additional questions, please contact **email**
+For any additional questions, please contact **pieter.slabber@mmltd.co.za**